superawesome-org/sa-mobile-sdk-android/docs/_docs/video-ads.md

         // make the whole video surface area clickable SAVideoAd.disableSmallClick ();

+        // mute the video on start
+        SAVideoAd.enableMuteOnStart ();

         // start loading ad data for a placement SAVideoAd.load (30479, MainActivity.this);